paragi/sphp/README.md

 ## Snappy PHP for node js
 A snappy PHP module / middleware.

 Fast response time is favored over use of resources and performance under load.
-This package is best suited embedded system and small application with few user, where you just need a fast response time for a few users.
+This package is best suited embedded system and small application with few user, where you just need a fast response time without much load.

 Features:
 * Use PHP in node with express, sessions and websockets.